Fangwq/fangwq.github.io/_pages/about.md

 *  AI+ Biomedicine: Segmentation, Deblurring, ...

 # News
-* Our paper ***Edge-SegStar: When bidirectional adaptive self-distillation meets biomedical segmentation on edge devices*** is accepted by Biomedical Signal Processing and Control
+* Our paper ***Edge-SegStar: When bidirectional adaptive self-distillation meets biomedical segmentation on edge devices*** is accepted by Biomedical Signal Processing and Control, 2026
 * Our Paper ***Improving Infinitely Deep Bayesian Neural Networks with Nesterov's Accelerated Gradient Method*** is accepted by 2026 3rd International Conference on Machine Learning and Intelligent Computing